Menu

 P.E

 Every Wednesday, we will have P.E.
 Please make sure you send your child's P.E kit into school.
+Pupils will be participating in lessons which focus on Athletics.

 Music